RetroReversing/retroReversing/pages/consoles/psp/PSPSDK.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/Docs</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains...
+ This folder contains documentation for the Technical Requirementments Checklist and some conference slides, along with the SN Systems ProDG documentation.

 This folder also contains the following sub-directories:
 * **SNTools** - Documentation on SN Systems ProDG Tools
 * **ConferenceContent** - Password protected slides from conferences in 2005 in both English and Japanese
 * **TRC** - Technical Requirements Checklist - It contains important rules and restrictions for creating master discs for PSP games

+The contents of the **SNTools** folder will not be discussed in this post as we have a sepeate page for all the SN Systems ProDG SDk information:

   </div>
 </section>

-The contents of the **SNTools** folder will not be discussed in this post as we have a sepeate page for all the SN Systems ProDG SDk information:
 {% include link-to-other-post.html post="/sn-systems-pro-dg-psp-sdk/" description="For more information check out this post." %}